RTEMS/rtems-docs/c-user/semaphore_manager.rst

 semaphore.
 A simplified version of the ``rtems_semaphore_release`` directive can be described as follows:

-    If there sre no tasks are waiting on this semaphore then increment the semaphore's count else assign semaphore to a waiting task and return SUCCESSFUL.
+    If there are no tasks are waiting on this semaphore then increment the semaphore's count else assign semaphore to a waiting task and return SUCCESSFUL.